Teekivi/graphwalker-problem/README.md

 # graphwalker-problem
+New problem: I am unable to set a global (model) attribute in one model implementation class so that I would be able to get its value in another class.

+Description with previous problem:
-A minimal working/problematic example to demonstrate an issue with GraphWalker involving programmatically setting a path generator and a stop condition in conjunction with a multi-model .json GraphWalker file.
+> A minimal working/problematic example to demonstrate an issue with GraphWalker involving programmatically setting a
+> path generator and a stop condition in conjunction with a multi-model .json GraphWalker file.

 ## How to execute
 For example in IntelliJ IDEA.